dhis2/dhis2-android-sdk/doc/content/user/workflow.md

     That means that the instance must have attribute `uid1` with value `value1` **AND** attribute `uid2` with value `value2`.
 - `byFilter()`.
 This method adds a *filter* to the query.
-If this method is call several times, conditions are appended with AND connector.
+If this method is called several times, conditions are appended with an AND connector.
 For example:
     ```java
     d2.trackedEntityModule().trackedEntityInstanceQuery()